The Olympic Spirit

 Ko and Piller were at 9-under in a tie for second, one shot ahead of China’s Shanshan Feng.
 American star, Stacy Lewis whose 8-under, 63 in the second round rocketed her into contention, retreated with a 76 on Friday to be at 4-under.
 She was joined at that score by five other players: Great Britain’s Charley Hull, Canadian and world #2 Brooke Henderson, Australian Minjee Lee, Sweden’s Anna Nordqvist and Norway’s Suzann Pettersen.

-With nine different countries represented in the first ten positions on the leaderboard, the game’s worldwide influence was imbued on the world’s greatest sporting stage.
+With nine different countries represented in the first ten positions on the leaderboard, the game’s worldwide influence on the Olympic spirit was imbued on the world’s greatest sporting stage.

 Every woman who was eligible participated in the 31st edition of the Olympiad and universally relished the opportunity to be a part of the Games as golf made its Olympic return after a 116 year absence.
 It was a vastly different attitude as a whole, than their male counterparts, so many of whom decided to skip the Games.